 Dedicated to Service

-Gale was raised in a small blue collar town in southwestern Virginia.
+Gale was raised in a small town in southwestern Virginia.
 She understands the value of hard work and the opportunities that come from education.
-Her mother worked swing shift in a local textile mill from high school graduation to retirement.
-Gale attended local public schools, played flute in the high school band, worked for minimum wage at the local public library and volunteered as a Candy Striper at her hometown community hospital.
+Her mother worked swing-shift in a local textile mill from high school graduation to retirement.
+Gale attended local public schools, played flute in the high school band, worked for minimum wage at the local public library and volunteered as a Candystriper at her hometown community hospital.

-As a leader in her profession, Gale was past president of the North Carolina Nurses Association, past chair of the North Carolina Center for Nursing, and a two term member of the NC Board of Nursing.
-As a way of giving back to the profession she loves she is an unpaid adjunct faculty member at Duke, UNC-Chapel Hill, and East Carolina University.
+Gale has been president of the North Carolina Nurses Association, chair of the North Carolina Center for Nursing and a member of the North Carolina Board of Nursing.
+She served on the board of the Taylor Family YMCA in Cary and on the state Diabetes Advisory Council.
+She is an adjunct faculty member at Duke, UNC-Chapel Hill, East Carolina and Case Western Reserve University.

-Prior to her 2014 election to the NC House, Gale served on the Legislative Study Commission on Access to Health Insurance and the Blue Ribbon Task Force on the State Health Plan for Teachers and State Employee.
-She was also a board member of the Triangle Chapter of the American Lung Association.
-She currently serves on the State Health Coordinating Council, the Taylor Family YMCA Advisory Board and the NC Diabetes Advisory Council.
+Prior to her 2014 election to the NC House, Gale was a gubernatorial appointee to the Legislative Study Commission on Access to Health Insurance and the Blue Ribbon Task Force on the State Health Plan for Teachers and State Employees.
+She is one of two legislators on the State Health Coordinating Council that submits the annual State Medical Facilities Plan.

-During her two terms in the NC House Gale has been recognized as a commonsense leader who works effectively with members of both parties.
-She has been a primary bill sponsor of more than a dozen bipartisan bills that have become law.
-Prior to serving in the NC General Assembly she was a 2007-2014 member of the Cary Town Council; she was mayor pro tem during her last 3 years.
-As a Council member Gale worked to ensure investment in much-needed infrastructure, maintenance of the town’s AAA bond rating and passage of an annual budget that established Cary as having the lowest property tax rate in Wake County.
+During her three terms in the NC House Gale has proved to be a commonsense leader who works effectively with members of both parties.
+She has been a primary sponsor of dozens of bipartisan bills that have become law.
+Prior to serving in the NC General Assembly, she was a 2007-2014 member of the Cary Town Council and was elected by her Council peers to be mayor pro tem during her last 3 years.
+As a Council member, Gale voted for investments in infrastructure, maintenance of the town’s AAA bond rating and passage of annual budgets that kept Cary with the lowest property tax rate in Wake County.

-Gale, her husband and their two sons live in Cary.
+Gale and her family live in Cary.
 They are members of St. Michael’s Episcopal Church.

 Gale has a solid track record of service in business, government, her profession, and her community.

 North Carolina has grown and prospered since I moved here in 1976.
-Our once strong manufacturing environment has by necessity been transformed with an emphasis on finance, technological innovation and scientific discovery.
-Over many years state leaders made intentional investments in people, infrastructure and places: public education; roads, bridges and ports; and successful public-private partnerships like the Research Triangle Park.
+Once a state where manufacturing and agriculture were dominant, job growth is now more prominent in financial services, health care, technology and pharmaceuticals.
+Previous state leaders had vision and made intentional investments in people, infrastructure and places: public education; roads, bridges and ports; and successful public-private partnerships like the Research Triangle Park.

-As a nurse and a health care administrator I found it unbelievable that the 2013 legislature decided to send our federal tax dollars to states like Ohio and Florida to expand their Medicaid programs while rejecting this insurance coverage for almost 500,000 of our own citizens.
-This choice was not only detrimental for access to health care, but also a dangerously short-sighted economic choice for our state’s hospitals.
+As a nurse practitioner and healthcare administrator, I found it unbelievable that the 2013 legislature rejected Medicaid expansion, allowing our federal tax dollars to be used to expand this insurance coverage in Ohio, Florida and many other states while almost 500,000 NC citizens continued to suffer the consequences of being uninsured.
+This was also a dangerously short-sighted economic decision for our state’s hospitals.
 Without access to primary care that Medicaid coverage provides, the uninsured turn to hospital emergency rooms for care.
-Overburdened hospitals are struggling AND have no choice but to write off this uncompensated care.
-This means costs are shifted to those of us with insurance and there is greater financial instability for hospitals of every size, especially small hospitals in small communities.
-Our hospitals need dependable revenue streams to stay open—not just as providers of health care but also as employment centers and economic engines in our communities.
+Overburdened hospitals are struggling and have no choice but to write off this uncompensated care and shift costs to patients with insurance.
+This has created greater financial instability for hospitals of every size, especially small hospitals in rural communities.
+Our hospitals need dependable revenue streams to stay open—not just as providers of health care but also as employment centers and economic engines in their communities.
 Stubborn ideological positions should play no role in important policy decisions like Medicaid expansion.

 As a parent of two sons, I believe in the promise of North Carolina.
-That’s why my husband and I have raised our family here.
-I believe that every child should have the opportunity to attend successful public schools, outstanding community colleges and a world-class public university system.
-I believe that we should build upon our legacy of educational progress and prepare our citizens for the economy of tomorrow.
+My husband is a Durham native.
+We chose to raise our children here.
+I believe that every child must be guaranteed a sound basic public education.
+North Carolina needs more accessible pre-K programs, well-resourced K-12 schools, outstanding community colleges and a world-class public university system.
+I believe we should build upon our state’s legacy of educational progress and prepare our citizens for the economy of tomorrow.